Provider frequently asked questions

 Please subscribe to our newsletter to stay up to date on future announcements.

 Services currently delivering 4-year-old preschool that wish to become a 3-year-old preschool provider will need to submit an expression of interest.
-Information regarding opportunities to partner to deliver 3-year-old preschool in future years will be made available in late 2025.
+Once you partner to deliver Flying Start preschool, this will replace any other preschool funding arrangement you currently have.

 Delivering 3-year-old preschool